richban/pcpp-2017/exercises/week1/ANSWERS.md

 Sum is 1576142.000000 and should be 2000000.000000

 ## 2
 The Mystery class is not thread-safe because of the difference in the locking mechanism for instance method and static ones: the former block on the instance they are called on, while the latter on the instance of the metaclass for the class they belong to.
-Therefore, by locking on two different objects, mutual exclusion is faulty.
+Therefore, because the mutual exclusion happpens on two different objects, mutual exclusion is faulty.

 ## 3
-Mystery class has been made thread-safe by having the addInstance() methos acquire the lock of the same object as the static methods, that is Mystery.class.
+Mystery class has been made thread-safe by having the addInstance() method acquire the lock of the same object as the static methods, that is Mystery.class.
 The oposite is not possible, since static methods cannot access the instance object.
 Following, the results.
 Sum is 2000000.000000 and should be 2000000.000000
 Sum is 2000000.000000 and should be 2000000.000000
 Sum is 2000000.000000 and should be 2000000.000000